QITI/QITI-Website/content/members/Gaurav-Ashish-Tathed.md

 ---
-title: "Gaurav Tathed"
+curentInstitution: null
-date: 2020-05-01T21:42:32-04:00
+date: 2020-05-02 01:42:32
 draft: false
+email: null
+extention: null
-image: "images/people/gatathed.jpg"
+image: images/people/gatathed.jpg
+office: null
+previousInstitution: null
+tags: [COOP, gatathed, alumn]
-tenure: "Undergraduate co-op student (May - Dec, 2020)"
+tenure: Undergraduate co-op student (May - Dec, 2020)
-office:
-extention:
-email:
-previousInstitution:
-curentInstitution:
-tags:
- - "COOP"
- - "gatathed"
+title: Gaurav Tathed
 ---

 Gaurav is pursuing Bachelors's Degree in Physics and Astronomy for the University of Waterloo.
 In the Spring 2020 term, he is working in the QITI group as an undergraduate co-op student.
 Gaurav is using COMSOL software to investigate noise sources in ion-traps, in particular the thermal effect of radio-frequency voltages on the trapping apparatus.